 The 3 design motifs I chose are from the book Simply Stitched by Yumiko Higuchi .
 The Japanese version was already in my embroidery library, but Lindsey (from Zakka Workshop/ Worldbook Media) kindly provided me with the English translation to review.
 Miss Yumiko Higuchi is a master in the art of embroidery, love her work!

 Simply Stitched has very easy to follow directions, and easy to find materials (either online like I did or at your local needlework shop).
 Not only does the book provides embroidery motifs but also instructions to turn your completed stitcheries in to a variety of practical items.
-There is a video review on my Flickr if you'll like to take a look.

 I already presented my husband with the finished piece and he was delighted and appreciative... we only need to find a custom frame for it ;-).